brandur/org/articles/go.md

 second [1] changes the entire development experience in such a fundamental way that it's hard to adequately describe.
-After working with a Go project for a while, going back to 10+ second iteration loops in languages like Ruby feels like trying to run a marathon through a bog.
+After working with a Go project for a while, going back to 10+ second iteration loops in languages like Ruby feels like trying to run a marathon while waist deep in a bog.

 This is still a key place where Go stands apart even from other modern languages which tend to focus on runtime speed or sophisticated features while